Abraham—Lot—The Passovers and Throughs

 Another worthy observation of this event is in recalling when Lot and Abraham separate God tells Abraham to look in every direction assuring him of the promise He has made to him.
 On this occasion, as Abraham struggles to gain his faith footing as he considers the natural circumstances about him, God asks him this time to look up.

 God reiterates the second part of His promise

 Then He said to him, “I am the Lord, who brought you out of Ur of the Chaldeans, to give you this land to inherit it.”

 — Genesis 15:7

-Abraham questions God a second time in this conversation as to how this is to take place.
-It is at this point that God answers his question via a covenant act of walking through cut up animals.
-This was a typical Ancient Near Eastern covenantal act that two parties would participate in the walking through, as a solidification of a promise.
+Abraham questions God a second time in this conversation, as to how this is to take place.
+It is at this point that God answers his question via a covenant act of walking through split animals.
+This type of ceremony was a typical Ancient Near Eastern covenant act that two parties would do, as a solidification of a promise.
 A blood covenant as such meant that either party that made the promise or agreement would die if it wasn't fulfilled.